- Our Services

 Also, please note that if you are considering a domestic adoption, you don’t have to be a U.S. citizen, but you must be a legal resident in the country.

-There are no fees involved when adopting or fostering a child through DC’s Child and Family Services Agency (CFSA).
+There are no fees involved when adopting or fostering a child with DC’s Child and Family Services Agency (CFSA) as your agency.
+CFSA encourages all DC families who wish to foster or adopt the DC children currently waiting for families to select CFSA as your agency.

-However, when working with private agencies, fees will be applied.
+However, DC families can choose a private agency.
+If you do, then fees may be applied by that private agency.
 The District of Columbia has adoption fees set by statute.
-If you are working with a private agency and are adopting a DC child, CFSA will pay purchase of service (placement and finalization fees) on a case-by-case basis.
+If your family is working with a private agency and you are adopting a child in CFSA custody, CFSA may pay for purchase of service (placement and finalization fees) on a case-by-case basis.

-When adopting a special needs child, District of Columbia families are eligible for a Federal Tax Credit once their adoption has been finalized.
-This tax credit is intended to help families with the expenses associated with their adoption.
+When adopting a child with special needs, DC families are eligible for a Federal Tax Credit once your adoption has been finalized.
+This tax credit is intended to help families with the expenses associated with your adoption.
+This is true for families regardless of whether you work with CFSA or a private agency.

 For more information about the orientations offered by Child and Family Services Agency, call 202-671-LOVE (202-671-5683) or visit the agency's website.